 There has been extreme anguish throughout this past decade.
 Debilitating grief and prolonged hardships are all very tough to go through.

 When you initially go through intense grief, you don’t feel like celebrating.
 A good day is holding it together and concealing your tears so you don’t draw unwanted attention to yourself.
 For some who go through grief, a good day is simply mustering up the courage and energy just to get out of bed.

 About half way into all of these grief events, I became concerned that I’d never feel genuine happiness again.

-Thankfully, I found that happiness and joy are both a choice.
+Thankfully, I found happiness and joy are both a choice.

 Before you discontinue reading the rest of this blog post, please keep reading on.
 I understand how annoying that statement sounds.
 Truly!

 It used to majorly annoy me when people would say that happiness and joy were choices…